Effective Date: May 15, 2023 – What’s New >>

 You have control over who sees your Content.
 We limit the use of your Content to make sure that no one at Evernote can view it unless you expressly give us permission or it’s necessary to comply with our legal obligations.
 Specifically:

-Evernote is not in the business of selling or renting your information.
+Evernote is not in the business of selling or renting your personal information.
 Here are instances when we may disclose your information — and then only the minimum information necessary:

+- Your Content is private unless you decide you want to share it.
+You may choose to share using public links or through any of the Evernote Service’s features that allow you to share or collaborate on Content (“Collaboration Features”).
+We may need to take steps to facilitate your collaboration.
 There are features in Evernote that allow you to publish and share some of your notes and notebooks publicly, but these are optional.
 Any information that you post in these locations, or in our user forum, can be read, collected, and used by anyone and could enable others to send you unsolicited messages.
 Evernote enables you to determine whether to post personal or otherwise sensitive information to publicly accessible areas of our site, so you should carefully consider how you use the Service.
 Evernote is not responsible for any publication or use of any information you choose to post in these locations.

 We vigilantly protect the privacy of your account.
 We will not disclose your information to law enforcement or other governmental authorities unless we believe it is required to comply with warrants, court orders, subpoenas, or other lawful government requests.
 This may include responding to legal requests from jurisdictions outside of the United States where we have a good faith belief that the response is required by law in that jurisdiction, affects users in that jurisdiction, and is consistent with internationally recognized standards of due process.

-In addition, in rare cases, we may share your information as necessary to investigate or take action regarding illegal activities, suspected fraud, or potential threats against persons, property or the systems on which we operate the Service, or as otherwise necessary to comply with our legal obligations.
+In addition, in rare cases, we may share your information as necessary to investigate or take action regarding illegal activities, suspected fraud, or potential threats against persons, property or the systems on which we operate the Evernote Service, or as otherwise necessary to comply with our legal obligations.

 In most cases, you can manage your information simply by logging into your account and editing your information directly within the Evernote Service.

 How long does Evernote store my information?

-If you delete your Content and then sync, it will no longer be accessible to you or others who may access the Service.
-The Evernote service’s back-up systems may retain residual copies of your deleted Content for up to one year due to the nature of those systems’ operations.
+We make the Content you store in Evernote readily accessible to you, until you make the decision to delete it.
+If you delete your Content and then sync, it will no longer be accessible to you or others who may access the Evernote Service.
+The Evernote Service’s back-up systems may retain residual copies of your deleted Content for up to one year due to the nature of those systems’ operations

 For users who are inactive for extended periods of time, we may close your account to satisfy our obligations under applicable law, and in accordance with our data retention policy.
 If that happens, we will try to notify you before taking any action.